Zheng He

 The Liujiagang and Changle inscriptions suggest that Zheng He's life was mostly defined by the treasure voyages.

+Consequently, it also suggest that his devotion to Tianfei was the dominant faith that he adhered.
 He was the great-great-great-grandson of Sayyid Ajjal Shams al-Din Omar, a Persian who served in the administration of the Mongol Empire and was the Governor of Yunnan during the early Yuan Dynast.

 His great-grandfather was named Bayan and may have been stationed at a Mongol garrisons in Yunnan.